CustardMC/.github/profile/README.md

 ## About US

 ### We create Minecraft Content for everyone.
-* We do not accept outside contributions.
-But feel free to leave suggestions.
 * Join our community discord server (Coming soon)
 * Our website (Maybe soon?)
 We love custard btw.